MarniTausen/Greenotyper/README.md

                         output.
   --by_day              Subdividing the outputs based on per day.
 Recommended
                         to avoid file system overflow.
-  --by_individual       Subdividing the outputs based on per day.
-Recommended
+  --by_individual       Subdividing the outputs based on per individual.
-                        to avoid file system overflow.
+                        Recommended to avoid file system overflow.
   --GUI                 Open up the GREENOTYPER GUI.
   -o ORGANIZEOUTPUT, --organize=ORGANIZEOUTPUT
                         Organize and clean the output.
 Usage:
                         --organize=input_file output_file.
 If included only
                         this action will be performed.
+  --unet=UNET           Whether a UNET should be used to segment the plants.
+                        Input: {unet.hdf5} {preprocess_dir}
+  --unet-preprocess=UNETPRE
+                        Preprocess crops for running in Unet.
+Provide a directory to output the preprocessing information.
+  --unet-postprocess=UNETPOST
+                        Postprocess the masks from Unet, and output results.
+                        Provide the {preprocess_dir}.
 ```

 Pipeline setup guide